Mirator/spinefront/README.md

 - Wave survival: enemies spawn at night from either side and target defensive structures.
 - Defenses: two walls and two towers with individual health bars; towers auto-fire at nearby enemies.
 - Shrine tech: spend 10 gold at the central shrine to increase tower fire rate.
-- Economy: earn 10 gold each sunrise and 5 gold at the start of a night.
+- Economy: earn 10 gold each sunrise and 5 gold at the start of a night while managing gold burden.
+- Aura survival: taking damage drains aura and spills gold; hitting zero puts you in a critical state where the next hit knocks you off the island.
+- Gold burden: carrying gold slows sprint speed and destabilizes aura recovery—drop it deliberately or spend it to stay mobile.
+- Optional jump puzzles: daytime climbing routes visible from the lane that trade daylight for a reward choice (gold, relic, or legacy).
 - Victory: survive **3 nights**.
-- Defeat: touch an enemy while carrying the crown (player contact drops the crown and ends the run).
 - Restart: click the HUD restart button or press **R** at any time.
 - Game menu: opens automatically on page load and can be reopened with **Esc** or the header **Menu** button.
 The menu pauses gameplay, lists objectives and controls, and lets you start or restart a run.
 - Responsive viewport: the canvas scales to your browser size and includes a header **Go fullscreen** toggle for an immersive layout.